Traditional Plant-Based Cooking

 Ingredients

-• 200 g long grain rice or basmati Washing your rice under a running tap in a sieve can help remove starch and prevent the rice sticking together once cooked.
+• 200 grams basmati or long-grain rice (Washing your rice under a running tap in a sieve can help remove starch and prevent the rice sticking together once cooked.)

-• 225 g smoked tofu or 1 average size smoked tofu pack which may be more or less the stated measurement.
+• 225 grams smoked tofu (or 1 average size smoked tofu pack which may be more or less the stated measurement.
 If necessary gently press the tofu between 2 plates or small chopping boards with kitchen paper to absorb the excess liquid.
 Or use a tofu press.
-Some brands of tofu do not require pressing.
+Some brands of tofu do not require pressing.)

-• 2 teaspoons garlic powder or 4 garlic cloves, fine chopped or minced.
+• 2 teaspoons garlic powder (or 4-6 garlic cloves, fine chopped or minced, or frozen garlic or garlic paste)

-• 1 teaspoon ginger powder or 1 inch piece of fresh ginger, grated.
+• 1 teaspoon ginger powder (or 1 inch piece of fresh ginger, grated or minced, or frozen ginger or ginger paste)

 Garnishes, optional